Dental jaw model on blue background with laser. The concept of treatment of caries and pulpitis with a laser device, laser dentistry, healthcare

 With the right treatments and care, we can help protect your smile and prevent major complications.
 To learn more about how we safeguard your overall oral health, call Dr. Ann Kania in Encinitas, CA, today at 760-642-0711.

-When you have periodontal disease and it causes your gums to recede, this could alter…
+When your periodontal disease causes your gums to start receding, this could mean negative changes…